NotRatz/NotNaraka-Launcher/README.md

 - 🐛 **Report issues** you encounter
 - 💬 **Share feedback** in Discussions
 - 📢 **Tell friends** about the project
+- ☕ **Buy me a coffee** and support my caffine addiction

 ---

 **Built with ❤️ for the Naraka Bladepoint community**

 *Keep the game fair for everyone!*

+*Disclaimer: Though the risk of non-reversable issues is small, I am not personally reponsible for any damages the use of this software and proposed tweaks causes.
+For any issues, please reach out to me via Discord.
+The app uses your Steam ID, Epic Games ID, NarakaID, and/or XboxGames ID to link your account and fetch public game data.
+It stores only what’s needed for that feature, and you can remove it any time in Settings.*